pradipNP/ml-journey/README.md

 - 02DataStructure_Pandas.ipynb → DataFrame data structure of pandas
 - 03Arithmetic_Operaions.ipynb → Arithmetic operations in pandas
 - 04Delete_Insert_Data.ipynb → Delete and Insert the Data in DataFrame
+- 05Write_CSV_file.ipynb → How to write a csv file in Pandas
 - Images
    - indexing.png → Image of Indexing in array
    - broadcasting_addition.png → Image of addition algorithm